wligithub/tax-tool/README.md

 This tool processes Gain & Loss file downloaded from ETRADE.
 It generates tax info for each row(lot).
 It also generates tax summary across all lots and AVGO cash in lieu fractional share info if applicable.

+Note: this tool is applicable only to US Holders of VMware Shares.
+It appears that non-US holders have been paid out the cash component as a dividend (instead of a share sale), which has substantially different implications to the cost basis of avago shares received and/or the tax treatment of the cash component.

 ## USAGE

 ```text